xmtp/xmtp-dot-org/docs/integrations/ubutton.md

 import TabItem from "@theme/TabItem";
 import {UButton} from "@site/src/components/UWidgets/UButton";

-# Contact Button
+# Buttons

-The `UButton` widget allows users to display buttons with different themes and sizes with links to apps of the ecosystem.
-You can use it as follows:
+The `UButton` widget display XMTP's ecosystem apps deeplink buttons in a dropdown with different themes and sizes.

 <div className="widget-container">
 <UButton